 May 21st

-In order to focus the TAC, Dave Kramer from SWFWMD and Jesse Markle from South Florida Water Management District started the meeting by presenting how the water management districts use the terms.
+In order to focus the TAC, Dave Kramer from the Southwest Florida Water Management District (SWFWMD) and Jesse Markle from South Florida Water Management District (SFWMD) began the meeting by presenting on how the WMDs use the terms predevelopment, redevelopment, and net improvement.
 The TAC continued discussing the definitions of predevelopment, redevelopment, and net improvement.
-The TAC had lively discussion and their recommendations can be found in the next section.
+The TAC had a lively discussion and their recommendations can be found in the next section.

 June 9th

 This meeting discussion focused around BMP technologies.
 Dr. Walenlista presented on current BMP technologies.
-There was discussion on the BMP library we have now and improvements for the future.
-Other states libraries were also reviewed for reference as well as the BMP trains modeling tool.
+There was discussion on the BMP library that currently exists and improvements for the future.
+Other state’s libraries were also reviewed for reference as well as the BMP Trains modeling tool.

 June 30th

-This meeting discussed the criteria and organization of the proposed BMP library.
+This meeting discussed the criteria and organization of the proposed BMP Library.
 The TAC focused on finalizing some of the key ideas for the BMP Library.
-The TAC then revisited the definitions for Predevelopment, Net Improvement, and Redevelopment to discuss further and gain a better understanding to accurately define those terms.
+The TAC then revisited the definitions for predevelopment, net improvement, and redevelopment to discuss further and gain a better understanding to accurately define those terms.

 July 19th

-For the purpose of covering all the topics requested by the TAC, this meeting consisted of 4 short presentations followed by discussions: Presentation 1, by Mark Thompson, illustrated how regional systems and stormwater mitigation treatment is already being used in the state; Presentation 2, by Robert Beltran and Kelli Hammer Levy, went into further detail on the regional stormwater systems, how they are implemented, and what challenges they might face; Presentation 3, by Dr. Harper, explored the effectiveness of dry detention basins and if they should still be a presumptive BMP; Presentation 4, by Dr. Harper and Dr. Sansalone, discussed reuse water and how it could be regulated.
+For the purpose of covering all the topics requested by the TAC, this meeting consisted of 4 short presentations followed by discussions: Presentation 1, by Mark Thomasson, illustrated how regional systems and stormwater mitigation treatment is already being used in the state; Presentation 2, by Robert Beltran and Kelli Hammer Levy, went into further detail on the regional stormwater systems, how they are implemented, and what challenges they might face; Presentation 3, by Harvey Harper, explored the effectiveness of dry retention basins and if they should still be a presumptive BMP; Presentation 4, by Harvey Harper and John Sansalone, discussed reuse water and how it could be regulated.

 August 11th